phiden/sophia/wp-content/plugins/wordfence/readme.txt

 = What if my site security has already been compromised by a hacker? =

-Wordfence Security is the only security plugin that is able to repair core files, themes and plugins on sites where security is already compromised.
+Wordfence Security is the only WordPress security plugin that is able to repair core files, themes and plugins on sites where security is already compromised.
 However, please note that site security can not be assured unless you do a full reinstall if your site has been hacked.
 We recommend you only use Wordfence Security to get your site into a running state in order to recover the data you need to do a full reinstall.
 A full reinstall is the only way to ensure site security once you have been hacked.